Get

 Cats are curious and love to eat.
 So, it’s no wonder they spend so much time with their face in things they shouldn’t be sampling.
 Keep your cats away from any plums and plum plants that might be around your house and garden!
 These are very dangerous for your cat.

 If your cat likes fruit and always wants a bite of your fruit, there are plenty of safer fruit options you can offer to your cat in moderation.
-Fruits like apples, bananas, cantaloupe, and watermelon make great treats for a cat who has developed a liking for fruit!
+Fruits like apples, bananas, cantaloupe, and watermelon make great treats for a cat that has developed a liking for fruit!

 As always, if your cat has ingested something and you are worried, you should call your veterinarian and speak with them.
 They will be able to tell you whether your cat needs medical attention or medical supervision to ensure the best possible outcome for them.
-It’s better safe than sorry!
+It’s better to be safe than sorry!

 Featured Image Credit: 32gustavsson, Pixabay